 Well, the answer to all these last two questions is an outright - YES.

-The learn to sew online tutorials on this blog are free, and each step of the way is paved with great sewing tutorials, amazing visuals, and all the right guidelines from start to finish.
+The sewing lessons on this blog are free, and each step of the way is paved with great sewing tutorials, amazing visuals, and all the right guidelines from start to finish.

 Why Learn to Sew Online?